2/13/2025

 Keith Mackey

-got it and just to follow up on that what are the decision points in terms of those five rigs getting awarded when do you know about the next five and the five after that it sounds like you think they're likely going to happen but just curious for a little more comment on that if you can
+Got it.
+And just to follow up on that, like what are sort of the decision points in terms of those five rigs getting awarded?
+Like when do you know about the next five and the five after that?
+It sounds like you think they're likely going to happen, but just curious for a little more comment on that if you can.

 speaker